NoobInTheNet/nuwe-zurich-cloud-hackathon/automation/README.md

 ## 🐳 Docker Deployment with Nuwe

-We've also included a customized version of the Docker setup provided by Nuwe for deployment.
+We've also made use of a customized version of the Docker setup provided by Nuwe for deployment.
 Here's how to use it:

 1. Build and deploy the Docker Compose definition: